2013 Tbilisi anti-homophobia rally protests

 A rally against homophobia was held in Tbilisi, Georgia, on May 17, 2013, the International Day Against Homophobia.
-Gay rights activists holding the rally were met by thousands of protestors opposing homosexuality, who were allowed to break through a police cordon and violently pursued them, beating and throwing stones at them.
+Gay rights activists holding the rally were met by thousands of protestors opposing homosexuality, who broke through a police cordon and violently pursued them, beating and throwing stones at them.

+Background

+Members of the LGBTI+ community have faced prejudice in Georgia, with homosexuality being decriminalized in 2000.
+The main proponent against the LGBTI+ community has been the Georgian Orthodox Church, who has condemned acts of homosexuality.

-Two days earlier, Ilia II of Georgia, the head of the Georgian Orthodox Church, had called for banning the gay rights rally, describing homosexuality as an "anomaly and disease."
-The day before the rally, Prime Minister Bidzina Ivanishvili stated that LGBT individuals "have the same rights as any other social groups" in Georgia.
+On May 15th, Ilia II of Georgia, the head of the Georgian Orthodox Church, had called for banning the gay rights rally, describing homosexuality as an "anomaly and disease."
+The day before the rally, Prime Minister Bidzina Ivanishvili stated that LGBTQ individuals "have the same rights as any other social groups" in Georgia.